EasyMina/minaData/README.md

 npx webpack --config webpack.config.js
 ```

-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/easymina/minaData.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/EasyMina/minaData/blob/main/CODE_OF_CONDUCT.md).

-## Limitations

-- Currently in Alpha Stage

-## Credits

-- This project is supported by the [zkIgnite](https://zkignite.minaprotocol.com) grant program.

 ## License

 The module is available as open source under the terms of the [Apache 2.0](https://github.com/EasyMina/minaData/blob/main/LICENSE).

-## Code of Conduct

-Everyone interacting in the EasyMina project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/EasyMina/minaData/blob/main/CODE_OF_CONDUCT.md).